MiguelGuedelha/miguel-guedelha-umbraco-templates/README.md

 ### Notes

 - Ensure you have .NET SDK 8+ installed.
-- These templates are tested with the latest LTS version of Umbraco.
+- These templates are maintained and versioned alongside Umbraco versioning.
+  - MiguelGuedelha.UmbracoTemplates::13.x.x -> Umbraco 13
+  - MiguelGuedelha.UmbracoTemplates::16.x.x -> Umbraco 16
+  - etc...
 - Feedback and suggestions are highly appreciated!

 Happy coding! 🚀